MandirDas/Crop_and_livestock_disease_prediction_app/README.md

 Conclusion

 # 1. Introduction
-The Disease Recognition Mobile App is an innovative solution designed for both iOS and Android platforms.
+The Crop and Livestock Disease Recognition Mobile App is an innovative solution designed for both iOS and Android platforms.
 It aims to help users identify diseases based on symptoms or images, providing potential causes and treatments using advanced machine learning and AI technologies.
 # 2. Features

 Disease recognition through symptom input